metame/mongoCertification/notes/Performance.md

 Foreground index creation is default.
 To create a background index pass `background: true` as an option in the second argument of the `createIndex` call, e.g. `db.students.createIndex({'scores.score':1},{background: true});`.

+### Covered Queries
+A query that can be satisfied completely with an index.
+An `explain` will show that no documents were scanned.

+To do this, the specific keys that are indexed must be projected and (typically) the `_id` field must be projected out.

+### When MongoDB uses an Index
+When multiple indexes could be used to satisfy a query, MongoDB creates multiple query plans then chooses the one that returns results the quickest.
+MongoDB will then cache this index as the one to be used for future queries of the same form.

+### Index Sizes
+It's important to be able to fit the working set into memory, otherwise information will have to be pulled from disk regularly which will signicantly hinder performance.
+This can be checked in several different ways:
+* `db.collection.stats()` has a value for `index sizes`
+* `db.collection.totalIndexSize()` which gives the total index size.

+### Index Cardinality
+How many index points are created for each type of index?
+* Regular Index - 1:1
+* Sparse Index - <= docs
+* MultiKey Index - > docs

 # Explain
 Explain is used to understand what's happening during a particular query.
 It's very useful to understandd performance and how the db requests are done.
 The explain option was called using `explain()` after the call in mongo versions prior to 3.0.
 Starting in 3.0, it's preferable to use explain after the collection instead, then add the call.